 Where Can I Learn German with International House?

-International House has three Study Abroad schools where you can learn German in Berlin, Freiburg and Heidelberg.
+International House has three Study Abroad schools where you can learn German in Berlin and Dusseldorf.
 Find out more about Germany's culture here.

 Students can also learn German locally to their home in a variety of locations around the world!